kr-g/smog/README.md

-for organizing different scan runs, or groups of related data, `smog` can add media files to collections.
+for organizing different scan runs, or groups of related data, `smog` can add media files to collections. in addition it is also possible to `hashtag` media files.

 if a media contains xmp exif and gps location data this is extracted to a separate database index. (with v0.0.2 it is not possible to filter on that)